JurasskPark/RapidScada_v6/OpenDrivers/README.md

 - The mode of enabling\disabling logs.
 - Information about the survey result.
 - Removed unnecessary links to Windows libraries and now the library runs on Linux.

+DrvPingJP Library (6.0.0.2)
+- Fixed an error in the log when the device does not respond - information about this was not recorded.
+- Added functionality for adding channels through the Wizard.

 Video on YouTube
 https://www.youtube.com/watch?v=BQE2QRwJ2tA